conoromand/1806-20_polarization/README.md

 # 1806-20_polarization

 Files involving polarization for SGR 1806-20 hyperflare.
 All files are commented with descriptions for each block of lines.

+IMPORTANT: RHESSI.dat is not in here, a it's too big (Github has a 25MB limit).
+You'll need to put a copy of it in the directory in order to run most of the code.

 ----------------------------------------------------------------------------------------------------------------